johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Nuclear Safety

  > By far biggest problem of our time.
 Crazy we dont think/talk about it more.
- > Biggest risk is accedental launch.
+ > Biggest risk is accidental launch.
 Destroys Civilization.
- > "All vs Nothing" approch to reductions is **wrong** way to think (but easy to get trapped by)
+ > "All vs Nothing" approach to reductions is **wrong** way to think (but easy to get trapped by)
  > Can make real progress by being pragmatic.
  > eg: get rid of ICBMs - only 1st strike weapon. (and liability b/c costly  and they will be target of first strike)
  >  get rid of presidential sole authorization - president cant go to way, but can destroy the planet)